uaineteine/transforms_framework/readme.md

 - All transformations should inherit from `Transform` and implement the `transforms` method.
 - The framework is designed for transparency and auditability in data pipelines by logging every important action as a structured JSON event.
 - The `PipelineTable` class is the main entry point for users who want event tracking functionality.
+- `PipelineTables` provides collection management for multiple tables with dictionary-like access.
+- `SupplyLoad` extends `PipelineTables` to provide automated loading from JSON configuration files.

 ---

 ## Summary

 This framework makes your data pipeline transparent and auditable by logging every important action as a structured JSON event.
 You can trace exactly what happened to each table, when, and why.
-The `PipelineTable` class provides the main interface for loading tables and tracking transformations, while the `MetaFrame` class provides the underlying DataFrame management capabilities.
+The framework provides three main approaches for managing tables:

+1. **Direct table loading** with `PipelineTable` for single table operations
+2. **Payload-based loading** with `SupplyLoad` for configuration-driven multi-table loading
+3. **Collection management** with `PipelineTables` for flexible multi-table operations

+Each approach provides the same event tracking and audit capabilities while offering different levels of control and automation for your specific use case.